wwcs2023/wwcs2023.github.io/contacts.md

 ## Organizers

-Organizers will be listed here soon.
+Organizers will be listed here.

 ## Steering Committee